fehmi/simply.js/docs/framer.md

 All properties defined in your Framer code component are accessible from within your Simply.js component.
 When any of these properties change in Framer, the corresponding values in your Simply.js component are automatically updated.

-Additionally, you can monitor property changes by defining a special method named `propsUpdated()` within your component.
+Additionally, you can monitor property changes by defining a special method named `framerPropsUpdated()` within your component.
 Here's how:

 ```html
 <html>